INTO-CPS-Association/plant-controller/pt/dedicated_sensors/README.md

 on certain multiplexer ports (probably a bug).
 The trial run worked successfully when was BH1750 connected to port 4 and SH45 to port 7 (with starting port number being 0).

+## Updates

+### 31-Jan-2025

+The demo setup has been updated to include four Adafruit I2C soil sensors, two temperature and humidity sensors - SH40 and SHT45;
+and light sensor (BH1750).
+The sensors are connected to Adafruit 8-ch multiplexer as follows:

+The PCA9548A is connected to I2C pins of RPi 5 using Stemma QT connector.

+The pins are:

+1 - RED, 3 - BLUE, 5 - YELLOW, 9 - GND

+The Multiplexer is available at port x70 and it has 8 ports.
+The connections to the ports are:

+port 0 to 3 --> I2C soil moisture sensors
+port 4 --> empty
+port 5 --> SHT40
+port 6 --> SHT45
+port 7 --> BH1750

+Also the IoT relay is connected to ports 34 and 36.

+With this setup, execute two programs.

+1. relay-Rune.py (outside python venv)
+1. sht_bh_3_moisture_sensors.py (inside python venv)

 ## Note

 1. Accessing the I2C bus in parallel in two programs leads to errors.
 Use multiplexer for such a purpose.